 What if my flight is significantly delayed or the route is changed?

-The best thing you can do should you feel you're owed a refund for a delay or itinerary change by the airline is to file a consumer complaint with ACPD and they will determine who is owed what.
+The best thing you can do should you feel you're owed a refund for a significant delay or itinerary change by the airline is to file a consumer complaint with ACPD, and they will determine who is owed what.

 What is the 24-hour rule?

 One option that US airlines have that others don't is the 24-hour rule on bookings with the airline (it is thankfully becoming more mainstream across the industry, though!):